OpenAI Forward Deployed Engineers: AI Practice Sprint for SMEs

 Is there an SME version of an OpenAI Forward Deployed Engineer?

 Not as an official OpenAI offer from KIBA.
-But the AI Practice Sprint follows the same basic idea at a smaller scale: an experienced AI engineer works directly with one role or process and hands over a tested workflow instead of only recommendations.
+But the AI Practice Sprint follows the same basic idea at a smaller scale: an experienced AI engineer works directly with one role or process and hands over a tested workflow draft, safety rules, and a decision memo instead of only recommendations.

 Do we already need an AI strategy?